RuleWorld/BNGTutorial/README.md

 [`ComplexDegradation.bngl`](SynDeg/ComplexDegradation.bngl)
 : Demonstrates behavior of various rules specifying degradation of complexes and how this can be controlled by the `DeleteMolecules` keyword.

+**Exercise:** Modify the model you made in the previous exercise to allow degradation of P even when it's bound to DNA without degrading the DNA.

 [More advanced models of gene regulation](SynDeg/AdvancedModels.md)

 ## Compartments in BioNetGen